jayzheng98/jayzheng98.github.io/_projects/project2.md

  **2.** All the source materials(.csv) of this 2 parts have been committed to this [repository](https://github.com/jayzheng98/Analysis-result-of-POCA)

 ### Behavior data
-**1.** To begin with, we should have an in-depth understanding of the Sysmon logs.
-This [webpage](https://rootdse.org/posts/understanding-sysmon-events/) provides us with detailed information of each "Event" as well as the fields in it
+**1.** I specifically summarized the details of this part in this [repository](https://github.com/jayzheng98/Structurize-Syslogs-as-Graph)

 **2.** In short, logs whose `EventID` = `1 (ProcessCreate)` or `10 (ProcessAccess)` contain info that separately represent 2 kinds of process relations: "parent-child(1)" and "process-process(10)".
 We can utilize them as well as the inherent "time" as the 3 major relations to form a graph

-**3.** I specifically summarized the details of this part in this [repository](https://github.com/jayzheng98/Structurize-Syslogs-as-Graph)

 ### Final graph
 **1.** An abstract structure of the final graph based on the "node" and "edge" files is shown below (The internal structure of "BRON" is omitted here):